secretstartups/handbook/people-group/givelab-volunteer-initiatives/index.html.md

 [National Charity League](https://www.nationalcharityleague.org/) a multi-generational philanthropic organization of mother and daughters who volunteer close to three million hours annually to over 6,000 charities in the United States.

-[Hack for She](https://hackforshe.tech/) a completely virtual hackathon aimed to find solutions to Women’s problems.
+Hack for She, a completely virtual hackathon aimed to find solutions to Women’s problems.

 ----